Malathigouda767/Coffee-Expansion_project/README.md

 Highest estimated coffee consumers at 7.7 million.
 Highest total number of customers, which is 68.
-Average rent per customer is 330 (still under 500).
+Average rent per customer is 330 .

 City 3: Jaipur